Visconti–Sforza Tarot: Pierpont Morgan Bergamo

-This deck, also known as Colleoni-Baglioni and Francesco Sforza, was produced around 1451.
+This deck, also known as Colleoni–Baglioni and Francesco Sforza, was produced around 1451.
 Originally composed of 78 cards, it now contains 74, i.e. 20 trumps, 15 face cards, and 39 pip cards.
 The Morgan Library & Museum in New York City has 35, the Accademia Carrara has 26 in its catalogue, while the remaining 13 are in the private collection of the Colleoni family in Bergamo.
 Trumps and face cards have a gilt background, while the pip cards are cream-coloured with a flower and vine motif.
 The two missing trumps are the Devil and the Tower.
 Modern published reproductions of this deck usually contain attempted reconstructions of missing cards.

 The figures on the suit of bastoni wear silver pleated garments and carry a long staff; a large vessel tops either end except for the King, whose staff has a finial only at the top.
 Those on the suit of cups wear gold garments, embellished by the heraldic device of sun and rays; each figure holds a large chalice, as is often the case with the suit.
 The suit of spades shows figures dressed in full armour, carrying a large sword.
-Curiously, the characters represented on denari wear garments decorated with blue ribbons wound around circular suns.
+The characters represented on denari wear garments decorated with blue ribbons wound around circular suns.